MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sales-manage-sales.md

 ms.search.keywords: trade, sell
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 7a7d013ab7a630703b38163252359ba803140da9
+ms.openlocfilehash: 8c80cbbc4ed4feb088116577157407dd8fb98aaf
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: c11ad91a389ed72532f5513654fdc7909b20aed9
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 04/22/2021
-ms.locfileid: "5773863"
+ms.locfileid: "5935019"
 ---
 # <a name="sales"></a>Sales
 You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

 You must use sales orders if your sales process requires that you can ship parts of an order quantity, for example, because the full quantity is not available at once.
-If you sell items by delivering directly from your vendor to your customer, as a drop shipment, then you must also use sales orders.
+If you sell items by delivering directly from your supplier to your customer, as a drop shipment, then you must also use sales orders.
 In all other aspects, sales orders work the same way as sales invoices.
 With sales orders, you can also use the Order Promising functionality to communicate certain delivery dates to your customers.

 You can negotiate with the customer by first creating a sales quote, which you can convert to a sales invoice or sales order when you agree on the sale.
 After the customer has confirmed the agreement, you can send an order confirmation to record your obligation to deliver the products as agreed.